 Bulbs are a great addition to any garden, especially spring flowering bulbs.
-Plant them in the fall and forget about them, then before you know it they’ll be coming up and bringing you color in the spring, and you’ll feel as though you didn’t even have to do any work.
-But what bulbs grow where?
-And when can you plant them?
+Plant them in the fall and forget about them, then before you know it, they’ll be coming up and bringing you color in the spring, and you’ll feel as though you didn’t even have to do any work.
+What bulbs grow where though?
+When can you plant them?
 Keep reading to learn more about what bulbs grow in zone 8 and how and when to plant bulbs in zone 8 gardens.

 When to Plant Bulbs in Zone 8 Gardens

 Bulbs that are designed to be planted in the autumn can be planted in zone 8 any time between October and December.
 The bulbs need the cool weather of autumn and winter to become active and begin to grow roots.
 In mid to late winter, the bulbs should put up growth above ground, and the flowers ought to appear in late winter to spring.

 Zone 8 Bulb Varieties